 Concetti Chiave

-- The poem by Sassoon uses strong irony to convey an anti-military sentiment, contrasting the idealized view of war with its harsh realities.
+- The poem uses strong irony to express anti-military sentiments, contrasting idealized views of war with its harsh realities.

-- The Bishop character is portrayed ironically, as he tries to justify war's negative outcomes with the phrase, "The ways of God are strange!"
+- The Bishop is depicted as an ironic figure, attempting to justify the war's negative outcomes with the phrase "The ways of God are strange!"

-- Literary devices such as alliteration, metaphor, and personification enhance the poem's themes and irony.
+- Rhetorical devices include alliteration, metaphor, and personification, enhancing the poem's thematic depth and emotional impact.

 This poem is composed by two stanzas.